kuldeeplko/mostfit-1/INSTALL.md

     bin/seed.rb

     # Start the web-application (uses Passenger and binds to port 3000)...
-    # A browser on the same machine should find it on: http://0.0.0.0:3000
+    # And point a browser on the same machine to: http://0.0.0.0:3000
-    # NOTE: The Passenger webserver installs itself the first time it is run.
+    # NOTE: The 1st time it is run Passenger installs all it needs from source.
     passenger start

-    # Hit the internal using the console interface by invoking:
+    # Explore Mostfit's internals using the console interface by invoking:
     merb -i

     # Mostfit comes with many scripts, known as 'tasks'...